Presence Tracking

 Local Cache vs Server Fetch

-• getPresence() - Returns from local cache (fast, synchronous)
+• client.getPresence() - Returns all actors from local cache (fast, synchronous)

-• fetchPresence() - Fetches fresh data from server (async, guaranteed fresh)
+• client.fetchPresence() - Fetches fresh data from server (async, guaranteed fresh)

 The local cache is automatically updated when you receive presence events.